 System.out.println() prints the output only in the command prompt window.

-The applet is also being executed using appletviewer at command prompt, hence, at the command prompt,
+The appLet us also being executed using the appletviewer at command prompt, hence, at the command prompt,

 Initializing an applet